stand-art/jaxn/Discussion.md

 (Source: http://bolinfest.com/essays/json.html)

 Note that comments sometimes don't interact nicely with strings.
 If you try to comment out a parts of a document that contains strings, and if those strings contain the character sequence `*/`, using a block comment will fail.
 This problem of block comments existed long before JAXN.
-As JSON already allows escaping the slash with a backslash in strings, you might consider converting `*/` into `*\/` within the string in question, you will than be able to comment the string out (and in again) without problems.
+As JSON already allows escaping the slash with a backslash in strings, you might consider converting `*/` into `*\/` within the string in question, you will then be able to comment the string out (and in again) without problems.

 The restrictions on the source character set also apply within comments.